 What kind of winter squash should I use?

-The author notes that she tends to scoop up different kinds of squash at once and makes this with a combo of varieties.
+You can make this with a combo of squash varieties of just one type.
 You don’t really need to peel the skin off acorn or delicata squash—it gets tender when cooked, and it helps keep the squash in shape.
 You can use this approach with almost any type of winter squash, including butternut squash.

 Roasted Winter Squash and Shallots